RanNiv/C-/Inheritance.md

 Console.WriteLine("{0}", base.Field1);
 ```
 * Using References to a Base Class
-<p>An instance of a derived class consists of an instance of the base class plus the additional members of the
+An instance of a derived class consists of an instance of the base class plus the additional members of the
 derived class.
 A reference to the derived class points to the whole class object, including the base class
 part.
 If you have a reference to a derived class object, you can get a reference to just the base class part of